 The 'favorites' section allows users to weigh their options without rushing into buying/renting a house.
 Data gathered from the favorites list can also be used for analyses and generating new property suggestions.

 In-app Messaging Solution

-Once the user made a decision, he/she will probably want to contact a realtor or a home seller to discuss the details.
-In-app user chat is the best way he/she can communicate efficiently.
+Once users make a decision, they will probably want to contact a realtor or a home seller to discuss the details.
+In-app chat is the best way users can communicate efficiently.

 Calendar for an Appointment Booking

-Once a user has selected an apartment/house, he/she will want to take a tour around there.
-To do that, he/she would need to contact a realtor and schedule a visit.
+Once users have selected an apartment/house, they will want to take a tour around there.
+To do that, they would need to contact a realtor and schedule a visit.
 However, a far more comfy option would be to browse the calendar on the app for available slots.